purplebase/purplestack/tools/content/CONTEXT.md

 - `test/utils`: Testing utilities
 - `assets`: Static assets (remember to add any referenced assets to `pubspec.yaml`)

+**⚠️ CRITICAL: DO NOT MODIFY THE `tools` DIRECTORY**

+The `tools` directory contains essential Purplestack infrastructure including MCP servers, build scripts, and project configuration tools. **NEVER modify, delete, or add files to this directory.** Any changes to the `tools` directory will break the Purplestack development environment and MCP server functionality.

 ## Storage and Relay Pool Configuration

 Configure storage behavior and relay connections.